Berkey® TIPS & FAQS

 Berkey Canada Troubleshooting Tips:

-Priming Issues: Some spray head/custom faucets are not able to properly prime your Black Berkey Filters.
-If you are experiencing slow filtration after using a spray head/custom faucet to prime your Black Berkey filters, re-prime the filters using your bathtub or an alternate faucet to ensure a better connection and stronger water pressure.
+Priming Issues: Some spray head/custom faucets are not able to properly prime your Black Berkey® Elements and Pf-2 Flouride & Arsenic Filters.
+If you are experiencing slow filtration after using a spray head/custom faucet to prime your Black Berkey® Elements and Pf-2 Flouride & Arsenic Filters, re-prime the filters 10 minutes each using your bathtub or an alternate faucet to ensure a better connection and stronger water pressure.

 Water Filtration Speed: If you feel as though the water is filtering too slowly, please understand that the water will always filter faster when there’s more water pressure in the upper chamber.
-Also, priming the Black Berkey filters opens the pores up to allow water in.
-A priming that has not been fully completed will still have closed pores and thus filter slower.
-Try re-priming the filters to ensure priming has been fully completed.
+Also, priming the Black Berkey® Elements opens the pores up to allow water in.
+Priming that has not been fully completed will still have closed pores and thus filter slower.
+Try re-priming the Berkey Berkey® Elements to ensure priming has been fully completed.

-Weird Taste to Water: If you’re noticing a chemical taste to the water without the use of PF-2’s, please perform a red food colouring test on the Black Berkey filters to ensure that all are working to specifications.
-If any fail, please contact us and we will have the manufacturer send you a replacement.
+Weird Taste to Water: If you’re noticing a chemical taste in the water without the use of PF-2 fluoride and arsenic filters, please perform a McCormick brand red food colouring test on the Black Berkey® Elements to ensure that all are working to specifications.
+If any test fails, please contact us.
 Also, try washing out the lower chamber with soap and water.

-If using the Berkey PF-2 filters, make sure the manufacturing dust has been fully flushed out of these PF-2’s as this can cause a cloudiness or oily texture to the filtered water and will leave an unpleasant taste.
+If using the Berkey PF-2 filters, Prime both ends for 6-10 minutes to make sure the manufacturing dust has been fully flushed out of these PF-2’s as this can cause cloudiness or oily texture to the filtered water and will leave an unpleasant taste.

 Spigot Leaking: If leaking occurs around the washers of the spigot, make sure you have washers on both sides of the stainless steel.
 Tighten as much as you can and leave the spigot about 90 degrees out of phase.
 Then, grab onto the nut in the back with a wrench, and turn the spigot itself that last quarter turns using the spigot as leverage to get a tighter turn.
 If this is ineffective, please soak the washers in olive oil for approximately 1 hour.
 Sometimes the washers can dry out and get hard over time and the olive oil will soften them up allowing for a good seal.